-You hear it all the time; “you’ve got to tailor your CV for every graduate job application you submit”.
+You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 And it makes sense – the more tailored your CV is, the more relevant it will seem and the more attention it will get.

-The problem is, that there is very little advice on how to actually do it.
+The problem is, that there is very little advice on how to tailor your resume effectively.

 With up to 15,000 graduate CVs dropping onto the Give A Grad A Go radar every month, we’ve come to understand which CVs make it onto the ‘yes’ pile…and which don’t.

-So we decided to give you a handy step-by-step guide to tailoring your graduate CV to every graduate job application you make.
+So, we’ve created this step-by-step guide to tailor your graduate CV for every graduate job application you make.

-The best tailored CVs always match up to exactly what the job description is asking.
+The best tailored CVs always match exactly what the job description is asking for.

-So picking apart some of the Give A Grad A Go job descriptions as examples should help with how to go about tailoring your graduate CV.
+In this guide, we’ll break down some Give A Grad A Go job descriptions and provide actionable examples to help you understand how to customize your graduate CV for success.

-When reading the company description, you want to tailor to two key things; their size and their sector (including the sectors they work in).
+When reading the company description, focus on two key factors: their size and sector.

 The company’s size will tell you a lot about the working environment and the level of responsibility they will most likely expect you to take on.